The Department of Sociology at the University of Washington values diversity, equality, and inclusivity in our community.

 - Facilitate access to departmental, campus-wide and external resources that support diverse communities, both socially and financially;

-- Create opportunities for all members of our community to participate in the scholarly and professional life of the department;
+- Create opportunities for all members of our community to participate in the scholarly and professional life of the department without threat of harassment;

-- Seek out best practices for promoting equality and inclusivity in our classrooms, meetings, and events, both on an institutional and an interpersonal level;
+- Seek out best practices for promoting equality and inclusivity in our classrooms, meetings, and events, creating an environment free from harassment, both on an institutional and an interpersonal level;

-- Seek out best practices for identifying and addressing barriers to equality and inclusivity in our community, both on an institutional and an interpersonal level;
+- Seek out best practices for identifying and addressing barriers to equality and inclusivity in our community, creating an environment free from harassment, both on an institutional and an interpersonal level;

 - Collectively participate in the above efforts, recognizing that we are all responsible for supporting diversity, equality, and inclusivity in our community.